DamonCharlesRoberts/book_project/readme.md

 Repository containing all materials needed to replicate my book project.

-For details on the file structure, please see the [repository&#39;s wiki](https://github.com/DamonCharlesRoberts/dissertation/wiki).
+For details on the file structure, please see the [repository's wiki](https://github.com/DamonCharlesRoberts/book_project/wiki).

 ## Maintainers